oktaykarakus/ReSIF/README.md

 This project mainly focuses on reducing the labelling budget for semantic segmentation of remote sensing imagery.
 We used the following techniques for this purpose:

--AMM-FuseNet -- exploring multi-modality
+1. AMM-FuseNet -- exploring multi-modality
--CGSSL -- develop multi-model semi-supervised learning framework
+2. CGSSL -- develop a multi-model semi-supervised learning framework

+We will keep updating this repository.